Hermann Stessl

-Hermann Stessl (born 3 September 1940, in Graz) is an Austrian retired football player and coach.
+Hermann Stessl (born 3 September 1940) is an Austrian former football player and coach.

 Career

-Stessl played for Grazer AK, starting his first team career in 1957.
+Born in Graz, Stessl played for Grazer AK, starting his first team career in 1957.

-Stessl has coached FC Zürich Grazer AK, Austria Vienna, AEK Athens, FC Porto, SV Austria Salzburg and Boavista SC.
+Stessl coached FC Zürich Grazer AK, Austria Wien, AEK Athens, FC Porto, Austria Salzburg and Boavista.

-With FK Austria Wien, he won four Austrian football championships in 1978, 1979, 1986 and 1993.
+With Austria Wien, he won four Austrian football championships in 1978, 1979, 1986 and 1993.
 With Austria, he also reached the final of the European Cup Winners' Cup 1977–78, losing 4–0 to Belgium's R.S.C.
 Anderlecht.